selcuksert/mapapp/README.md

 ![architecture](./docs/models/arch-mapapp.drawio.png)

 ## Installation Guidelines
-This section is for revealing installation details for underpinning technologies required by project. **The development is done on MacBook so guideline may require MacOS based instruction sets.** For different platforms please follow technology vendors' installation guidelines.
+This section is for revealing installation details for underpinning technologies required by project. **The development is done on MacBook so guideline is based on MacOS based instruction sets.** For different platforms please follow technology vendors' installation guidelines.

 ### URL Entries
 Add following entries to `hosts`(e.g. /etc/hosts on MacOS) file: